 - muscle and bone pain

-Signs And Symptoms Of Dilaudid Overdose
+Signs And Symptoms Of A Dilaudid Overdose

 - cold, clammy skin

-- slowed or stopped breathing
+- respiratory depression (slow or stopped breathing)

 - muscle weakness

-- extremely small pupils (dark circles in the middle of the eyes)
+- extremely small pupils

 Treatment Programs For Dilaudid Abuse And Addiction